renaissance-sloth/renaissance-sloth.github.io/en/Human mind and human behavior/_posts/2025-03-05-The Story of Psychology.md

     - Humility
         - That was unexpected!
 Let's explore more.
         > Researchers must be willing to marvel at new ideas and pursue them.
 People and animals do not behave as certain ideas and beliefs predict.

-## Thinking Critically: The Scientific Attitude
-/TODO()

-## The Birth of Psychological Science

-## The Maturity of Psychological Science

-## Psychology Today

-## Becoming a Healthier Person/Better Student through Psychology